peterwwillis/clenv/README.md

 ### What are Extensions?

-*Extensions* are programs that can download and install a program for you.
-Normally you might use your operating system's package manager to install a program, but sometimes those packages don't exist (or are out of date).
+Normally you might use your operating system's package manager to install a program, but sometimes those packages don't exist or are out of date.
-*Extensions* sort of fill that void.
+*Extensions* fill that void by automating the process of downloading, installing and running specific versions of programs.

 For convenience, *Extensions* also install a wrapper for your program in a common directory (`$HOME/.clenv/.bin/`) that you can add to your `$PATH`.
 This way you